maizi0122/Ripened/README.md

 # Maizi-Android
 The open-source project of Maizi-studio

-Module ViewInjection -- an lightly automatic view injection library of android
+Module ViewInjection -- an lightly automatic view injection library of android(it is a beginning project...)

   1.download the source-bundle at right of the webpage.